Required Tools

 Safety Equipment

-- Face Masks: To prevent inhalation of dust, mold, or other allergens during the cleanup.
+- Dust Masks: To prevent inhalation of dust and allergens during the cleanup.

-- Safety Goggles: To protect your eyes from debris and unexpected hazards.
+- Safety Goggles: To protect eyes from debris, dust, and irritants.

 Local Rental Options